mclemcrew/CS6340/NLP Project (VR Troopers)/README.md

 This repo contains code for the information extraction system for the domain of corporate acquisition events.

 ## Time Estimate
-This program contains a pre-trained model, thus the time for processing one document is relatively low ~100ms.
+This program contains a pre-trained model, thus the time for processing one document is relatively low ~1s.

 ## I-E Script
-Currently this script isn't used to install anything, but you can run it so that you know how to run the program (or just keep reading).
+This script is used to install the spacy-transformers that are needed for the transformer model from roBERTa.

 ## Running

 Tested on CADE lab machine (#25)

 All of the necessary dependencies have already been installed on CADE machines so there's no need to run a virtual environment at this time.
 You will receive a warning regarding some "TensorBoard" install but since the model is pre-trained and included in this repo, this is not an issue.

+You will need to install the spacy-transformers via the I-E script.
+Just run the I-E before running the extract script and you should be good.

 The doclist provided must be similar in stature to:
 ```